 Maximum Canada is Doug Saunders arguing the world needs more Canadians.

 The Long Goodbye by Raymond Chandler was made into a famous movie that I saw a long time ago.

 The Conformist by Alberto Moravia is a story of love and international intrigue during WWII and is also a famous movie that I saw when I was in college.

 The Way by Swann's is Marcel Proust's story of waking up, missing mom's kiss good night, the cookie, and the church steeple with the birds and the fuchsia.
-Nothing really happens yet it is absofucking beautiful once you train your brain to scale his sentences.
-Lydia Davis' translation seemed clearer but not as pretty as Moncrieff's.
+While nothing happens the writing is absofucking beautiful once you train your brain to scale his sentences.
+Lydia Davis' translation is clearer but not as pretty as Moncrieff's.

-Life 3.0 by Max Tegmark is a futurist's survey of mankind's prospects and in every scenario the robots rise and killing us all.
+Life 3.0 by Max Tegmark is a futurist's survey of mankind's prospects and in every scenario the robots rise and kill us all.
 There, you needn't read it.

 Autumn by Ali Smith I'd not recommend though everyone else seems to like it or maybe it's just because there are so many ex-Brits?

 The Spy and the Traitor by Ben Macintyre is a true spy story I read in two maybe three sittings it is so good.

 Barchester Towers by Anthony Trollope, 1857, and read by Timothy West is volume two in a soap opera series set among the British religious aristocracy.